|Manufacturing employment – Total||Suffolk||East of England|

 Analysis undertaken by GMB showed that manufacturing jobs in Suffolk have fallen from 39,200 in 2010 to just 26,600 in 2021, a loss of 12,600 jobs.
 This amounts to a staggering 32% drop in just eleven years.

 The East of England as a whole also saw a major reduction in manufacturing jobs, with more than 40,000 being lost since 2010.

 The statistics were revealed alongside GMB union’s Annual Congress, which took place this week in Harrogate.

-Jack Abbott, a former Suffolk County Councillor now running to be Ipswich Labour’s candidate at the next General Election.
+Jack Abbott is Ipswich Labour’s prospective parliamentary candidate for the next General Election.
 He says the key to rebuilding Suffolk’s industrial economy is through the transition to energy renewables.

 “To have lost one in three manufacturing jobs is devastating for Suffolk.
 It underlines how the Government’s failure to produce a proper industrial strategy has held our country back.”

 “It also shows how Boris Johnson has used ‘levelling up’ as a soundbite rather than a substantive agenda, and how a lack of ideas and purpose has left us with a low wage, low growth economy.”

 The cost of energy has already risen exorbitantly, with further price hikes of 77% expected in October, and more in January.
 Against this backdrop, the GMB sees an opportunity for new manufacturing jobs in the emerging energy sector.
 In the past, it has accused ministers of allowing thousands of UK jobs in the renewables sector to be lost to other countries.

 But pointing to the government’s Infrastructure Bank bill recently announced in the Queen’s Speech, it says this would be an opportunity to support British businesses in creating local jobs.